EthanJBailey/2143-OOP-bailey/Assignments/OOP_Primer/README.md

 > <img src="https://github.com/EthanJBailey/2143-OOP-bailey/blob/main/Assignments/OOP_Primer/images/Attributes_Properties.png" width=350>

 #### Class
+> <img src="https://github.com/EthanJBailey/2143-OOP-bailey/blob/main/Assignments/OOP_Primer/images/Class.png" width=350>
+>
 > In object-oriented programming, a class is a blueprint for creating objects (a particular data structure), providing initial values for state (member variables or attributes), and implementations of behavior (member functions or methods).
->
-> **For example:**
->
-> <img src="https://github.com/EthanJBailey/2143-OOP-bailey/blob/main/Assignments/OOP_Primer/images/Class.png" width=350>
 >
 > The user-defined objects are created using the class keyword.
 The class is a blueprint that defines a nature of a future object.
 An instance is a specific object created from a particular class.
 Classes are used to create and manage new objects and support inheritance—a key ingredient in object-oriented programming and a mechanism of reusing code
 >